Skip to main content

 print(info.id, info.name, info.connector_type)

 Each ConnectorInfo carries id, name, connector_type (the template display name, such as "GitHub" or "Linear"), created_at, and updated_at.
-Use the display name for logging or UI; use the slug you passed to connect() or create_connector when you need to reopen the connector.
+Use the display name for logging or UI; use the slug you passed to connect() when you need to reopen the connector.

 Get a connector